openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

 During [Desktop Summit](https://www.desktopsummit.org/welcome-second-desktop-summit) in Berlin some people asked me how to make wireless sharing work.
 Connection sharing allows to use a computer as gateway for other computers, NM does that by routing all IP packages from one network interface to the default route of your computer (yes, that is a Masquerate configuration).
 For example, you can configure your notebook to access Internet through ethernet cable and create a wifi shared connection to allow other computers to access Internet using your notebook's default route.
 Your notebook will act like an access point. (...)

-
+â€

+â€œ

 [MakeTechEasier/scottnesbitt: Three Great Mindmapping Tools for the Linux
         Desktop](http://maketecheasier.com/three-great-mindmapping-tools-for-the-linux-desktop/2011/08/19)

-Sometimes, you run into a problem that you just can™t work through with mental brute
+Sometimes, you run into a problem that you just canâ€™t work through with mental brute
         force alone.
-Brainstorming with others works, but that™s not always an option.
+Brainstorming with others works, but thatâ€™s not always an option.

 One popular and effective way of beating a problem or releasing your creativity is
         mindmapping.
 While you can go old school and use pen and paper, there is quite a bit of mindmapping software out there for the desktop and on the web.

 There are a number of really solid mindmapping tools for the Linux desktop.
-Let™s take a
+Letâ€™s take a
         closer look at three of them. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Anchor/Keiran Holloway: Awesome but often unknown Linux commands and tools](http://www.anchor.com.au/blog/2011/08/awesome-but-often-unknown-linux-commands-and-tools/)

-I™ve been working in this industry for a while now and naturally spend a lot of time using Linux on a daily basis.
+Iâ€™ve been working in this industry for a while now and naturally spend a lot of time using Linux on a daily basis.
 This gives lots of exposure to various Linux commands and tools.
 That said, I am sometimes surprised when I see, often very experienced system administrators, using somewhat convoluted commands to do something relatively simple using a different tool. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Wazi/Anatoliy A. Dimitrov: Build Web Apps Like a Pro with These PHP Frameworks](http://olex.openlogic.com/wazi/2011/build-web-apps-like-a-pro-with-these-php-frameworks/)

-Nowadays, few enterprise websites run without [PHP](http://olex.openlogic.com/packages/php), the dynamic scripting language that serves as the P in the [LAMP](http://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) stack.
+Nowadays, few enterprise websites run without [PHP](http://olex.openlogic.com/packages/php), the dynamic scripting language that serves as the â€œPâ€ in the [LAMP](http://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) stack.
 Coding PHP applications is relatively easy thanks to the abundance of high-quality PHP frameworks available.
-Here™s a high-level overview of several of these open source frameworks, noting their scalability, maturity, licenses, and commercial support.
+Hereâ€™s a high-level overview of several of these open source frameworks, noting their scalability, maturity, licenses, and commercial support.
 While they may differ in many ways, they have one thing in common: they cost nothing to try and to use.

 PHP frameworks not only make web development fast and easy but also standardize and streamline the whole development process.
 They are much more than just snippets of code or libraries you can reuse.
 They guide you through the whole development process, from laying out file structures to building data connectors and performing unit tests.
 All of these popular frameworks are object-oriented and follow the Model-View-Controller ([MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) design philosophy. (...)

-
+â€

+â€œ

 [Sankar
           P: Introducing Find Many Strings - A chrome extension](http://psankar.blogspot.com/2011/08/introducing-find-many-strings-chrome.html)